qiludaxue123456/The-pipeline-of-Hepatocellular-carcinoma-bioinformatics-analysis/README.md

 ### TCGA data downloading

-The TCGA – LIHC dataset was retrieved tfrom the GDC official website (https://portal.gdc.cancer.gov/repository).
+The TCGA – LIHC dataset was retrieved from the GDC official website (https://portal.gdc.cancer.gov/repository).
 Firstly, the FPKM file of gene expression profile was added to cart, then the cart files and metadata files were downloaded directly.
-The metadata file downloaded at that time can be found in attachment named as Metadata.cart.2021-12-15.json, the downloaded data is then consolidated into an expression matrix using putFilestoonedir.pl and mrna_merge.pl scripts.
+The metadata file downloaded at that time can be found in attachment named as Metadata.cart.2021-12-15.json, the downloaded data was then consolidated into an expression matrix using putFilestoonedir.pl and mrna_merge.pl scripts.

 ``` perl
 #Switch to the directory where the expression matrix is located